akamai/cli-appsec/README.md

 ```
 ## Caveats
 The Akamai CLI is a new tool and as such we have made some design choices worth mentioning.
-* Credentials - the tool expects your credentials to be stored under a 'appsec' section in your ~/.edgerc file.
+* Credentials - the tool looks for credentials in the 'appsec' section in your ~/.edgerc file.
+If not present, it will look for the section 'default'.
 Alternatively you can provide the section name using the --section option in every command.
 If you are unfamiliar with the authentication and provisioning for OPEN APIs, see the "Get Started" section of https://developer.akamai.com

 ## References
 <sup>1</sup>A configuration version is editable if it is not active currently or in the past in any of the environments(staging or production).